 Adding Episodes

-To add an episode click on the episode list menu, and click "Add New Episode".
+To add an episode click on the episode list menu, and click "Add Episode".
+Or, go to File and click on "Add Episode."
 Note that Projects are typically capped at 13 episodes.
-To have your cap increased, contact sales@celtx.com.
+To have your cap increased, contact support@celtx.com.

 Renaming Episodes

-To rename an episode, click on the episode menu, here:
+To rename an episode, click on the hamburger menu on the left of the episode, here:

 Reordering Episodes